VennieLee/Deep_Compression/README.md

 # Deep-Compression-PyTorch
-NOT COMPLETE!!
+IMCOMPLETE!!
 Not recommended for use.

 VC_pruning means 'VGG16 with Cifar10'